Jacob-Westergren/Jacob-Westergren.github.io/index.md

 ### Sign Language Reconstruction
 <p>
   Built a Vector Quantized Variational Auto-Encoder (VQ-VAE) to encode sign language gestures into latent vectors for reconstruction, aiming to investigate the potential building blocks of sign language.
-While the model effectively broke down gestures into blocks, these components lacked the subtle finger movements of the original gestures, especially when the hands were positioned in such a way that the camera couldn't detect most keypoints.
+The model effectively broke down gestures into discrete components, but it struggled to capture subtle finger movements, particularly when the hands were positioned in ways that hindered camera detection of keypoints.
 </p>
 <ul>
   <li><b>Dataset:</b> RWTH Phoenix dataset</li>